Players making better players.

 01. Navigation & Categorization

 5/6 users stated flow wasn’t easy prior to the player profile.
-Titles like, “Leaderboards,” “Challengers,” and “Endorsements,” were confusing and unfamiliar to expected order of operations.

-"I would have liked to see a list of players then see their endorsements...
+(Above) Frame, "iPhone 14 plus 1.0," on Rally V1 showing terms like “Challengers,” and “Endorsements,""I would have liked to see a list of players then see their endorsements...

 I was looking for a list and was surprised to not see a list of 'All Players.'” - Taylor L.